Roaming: Using a mobile phone in the EU

 If you use your mobile phone abroad permanently, for example if you move abroad and keep using your sim card from your home country, your mobile operator may charge you extra for roaming.
 However, these charges are capped under the fair use policy.

-Fair use policy - Is my data use limited?
+Fair use policy (limits on data use)

-In some specific cases (see below), you may have to pay a data roaming surcharge which will be equal to the EU-wide wholesale data cap.
-This maximum amount is €2 / GB of data in 2022 + VAT and it will decrease over time.
+The data cap is set at €1.30 / GB of data in 2025 + VAT, but it will decrease over time.
 From 2027 onwards it will be capped at €1 / GB + VAT.

 I have a pre-paid card

 If you have a pre-paid card (meaning that you pay in advance for using your mobile phone) you can use your phone in other EU countries without paying extra.
-However, if you pay per unit and your domestic unit price for data is less than €2 per GB your mobile operator may apply a data limit while you're roaming.
+However, if you pay per unit and your domestic unit price for data is less than €1.30 per GB, your mobile operator may apply a data limit while you're roaming.

-If your mobile operator applies a data volume limit, it should be at least the volume obtained by dividing the remaining credit on your pre-paid card by €2 as soon you start using data roaming services.
+If your mobile operator applies a data volume limit, it should be at least the volume obtained by dividing the remaining credit on your pre-paid card by €1.30 as soon you start using data roaming services.
 You will get the same volume of roaming data that you've paid for in advance.
-You can of course top up your credit while you're travelling.
+You can top up your credit while you're travelling.

 Sample story